Last updated: May 3, 2026

 - Get the right forms.
 Most people need the AV-9.
 Some also need AV-9A.
 Veterans usually need the NCDVA-9 certification process.

-- Pull your 2025 income proof before writing anything.
-The AV-9 asks for wages, interest, dividends, capital gains, IRA distributions, pensions, disability payments, Social Security benefits, and other money received.
+- Pull your 2025 income proof first.
+The form asks for wages, interest, dividends, capital gains, IRA distributions, pensions, disability payments, Social Security benefits, and other money received.

 - Send it to the county, not the state.
-The 2026 AV-9 instructions say to submit the form to the county tax assessor where the property is located and not to the Department of Revenue.
+The 2026 AV-9 instructions say to submit the form to the county tax assessor where the property is located.

 - If the deadline is close, file now and finish the income proof next.
 The form says you may submit the federal return later, but your application will not be processed until it is received.